GlazeGlopMike/glazeglopbot/README.md

 # GlazeGlopBot
-GlazeGlopBot is a Discord bot intending to convenience members of a private Discord server for the boys.
+GlazeGlopBot is an all-purpose Discord bot written in Python featuring a diverse collection of practical utilities.
 Fundamentally, commands are organized into [discord.py](https://discordpy.readthedocs.io/en/stable/) cogs.
 Currently, guild moderation, (pseudo)random number generation, QR code generation, and weather reporting utilities have been implemented.

 ## Cogs
 ### Litwa